pymeasure/pymeasure/docs/tutorial/graphical.rst

 .. image:: pymeasure-managedwindow.png
     :alt: ManagedWindow Example

-In the code, the MainWindow class is a sub-class of the ManagedWindow class.
+In the code, the :class:`MainWindow` class is a sub-class of the :class:`~pymeasure.display.windows.managed_window.ManagedWindow` class.
 We override the constructor to provide information about the procedure class and its options.
-The :code:`inputs` are a list of Parameters class-variable names, which the display will generate graphical fields for.
+The :code:`inputs` are a list of :class:`Parameters` class-variable names, which the display will generate graphical fields for.
 When the list of inputs is long, a boolean key-word argument :code:`inputs_in_scrollarea` is provided that adds a scrollbar to the input area.
 The :code:`displays` is a list similar to the :code:`inputs` list, which instead defines the parameters to display in the browser window.
 This browser keeps track of the experiments being run in the sequential queue.

+As a bit of background information (for basic usage this needs not be known): the :meth:`~pymeasure.display.windows.managed_window.ManagedWindowBase.queue` method establishes how the :class:`~pymeasure.experiment.procedure.Procedure` object is constructed.
-The :code:`queue` method establishes how the Procedure object is constructed.
-We use the :code:`self.make_procedure` method to create a Procedure based on the graphical input fields.
+The :meth:`~pymeasure.display.windows.managed_window.ManagedWindowBase.make_procedure` method is used to create a :class:`~pymeasure.experiment.procedure.Procedure` based on the graphical input fields.
 Here we are free to modify the procedure before putting it on the queue.
-In this context, the Manager uses an Experiment object to keep track of the Procedure, Results, and its associated graphical representations in the browser and live-graph.
-This is then given to the Manager to queue the experiment.
+In this context, the :class:`~pymeasure.display.manager.Manager` uses an :class:`~pymeasure.display.manager.Experiment` object to keep track of the :class:`~pymeasure.experiment.procedure.Procedure`, :class:`~pymeasure.experiment.results.Results`, and its associated graphical representations in the browser and live-graph.
+This is then given to the :class:`~pymeasure.display.manager.Manager` to queue the experiment.

 .. image:: pymeasure-managedwindow-queued.png
     :alt: ManagedWindow Queue Example